-PROCEDURES CRITICAL SKILLS 1.
-ESTABLISH UNRESPONSIVENESS B. C. 1 D. E. Tap or gently shake shoulders "Are you OK?"
-Determine unconsciousness without compromising C-spine injury "Call for help" "Get AED" (Note : If AED is used, follow local protocol) 2.
+1. ESTABLISH UNRESPONSIVENESS A. B. C. D. E. Tap or gently shake shoulders "Are you OK?"
+Determine unconsciousness without compromising C-spine injury "Call for help" "Get AED" (Note: If AED is used, follow local protocol) 2.
 MONITOR PATIENT FOR BREATHING A. Look for absence of breathing (no chest rise and fall) or gasping, which are not considered adequate (within 10 seconds) 3.
-CHECK FOR CAROTID PULSE f B. (Correctly locate the carotid pulse (on the side of the rescuer) Check for presence of carotid pulse for 5 to 10 second.
+CHECK FOR CAROTID PULSE A. B. C. Correctly locate the carotid pulse (on the side of the rescuer) Check for presence of carotid pulse for 5 to 10 second.
 Presence of pulse 4.
-ESTABLISH AIRWAY А. Correctly execute head tilt / chin lift or jaw thrust maneuver depending on the presence of cervical spine (neck) injuries 5.
-VENTILATE PATIENT В. Place barrier device (pocket mask/shield with one- way valve on manikin Ventilate patient 10 to 12 times per minute.
+ESTABLISH AIRWAY A. Correctly execute head tilt / chin lift or jaw thrust maneuver depending on the presence of cervical spine (neck) injuries 5.
+VENTILATE PATIENT A. B. Place barrier device (pocket mask/shield with one-way valve on manikin Ventilate patient 10 to 12 times per minute.
 Each ventilation will be provided at a minimum of .8 (through .7-liter line on new manikins) 6.
-CHECK FOR RETURN OF BREATHING AND PULSE (After providing the required number of breaths (outlined in problem), check for return ofbreathing and carotid pulse within 10 seconds "Patient is breathing and has a pulse"
+CHECK FOR RETURN OF BREATHING AND PULSE A. B. After providing the required number of breaths (outlined in problem), check for return of breathing and carotid pulse within 10 seconds "Patient is breathing and has a pulse"